Exclude rules for search

 Leading practices

-You can preview the effect of your rules in the panel on the right side of the page.
-Use this panel to simulate queries and see how the rule affects the search results for a given locale.
+Use the panel on the right to preview how the rule affects the search results for a given locale.

 • To apply the rule immediately, select Publish now.